Step Away from the Stove...

 In the summer months, I find that I can handle more raw food as Mother Nature provides some her best ingredients during the hotter months.
 I use them to their full and yummy advantage.

-As the weather cools, I have re-evaluated and am moving back to a diet that has more cooked foods, heartier fare that keeps me strong and warm.
-Now there are those who might say that you can achieve that balance with all raw foods and I am sure that for some people, that is true.
+As the weather cools, I have re-evaluate and move back to a diet that has more cooked foods, heartier fare that keeps me strong and warm.
+Now there are those who might say that you can achieve that balance with all raw foods and I am sure for some people, that's true.
 Many do it by adding raw and marinated animal foods to their diets for strength and balance.
 That is not for me.
 I can only tell you what I know from my own experience.
 You must create your own and find your balance within that.

 The Raw Foods Approach

 The underlying principle of raw food is that food cooked at a high temperature (more than 115oF) result in the food becoming acidic; it destroys some of the enzymes and de-natures some of the vitamins and minerals in food making them more difficult to absorb and be utilized.
-Some of this is true and some of it, as Jon Stewart says, not so much.
+Some of this is true and some of it, as Jon Stewart used to say, not so much.

 Raw foods, as the cuisine stands today is not just about crunching carrot sticks, but about balance.
 Food is marinated, cured, dehydrated or sprouted to begin the process of breaking it down for digestion.
 It is their form of ‘cooking.’
 No matter how you slice it, the raw ingredients are processed to create food that can be properly digested.
 In raw food, it is done without heat.